 The Brown Girls’ Chronicles: The Director’s Cuts Otherwise Known as “Antojitos”

 Springtime is right around the corner and Proyecto Latina has some wonderful surprises for you!
-We KICK OFF our March Proyecto Latina with a special Director's Cut from the
+We KICK OFF our March Proyecto Latina with a special Director's Cut from the Brown Girls' Chronicles so even if you missed their sold out show you can still check them out.

 The Brown Girls' Chronicles: Puerto Rican Women and Resilience is a